The University Library assists Sacramento State faculty with two levels of data management:

 Data Management Plan

 A data management plan (DMP) is a required supplemental document for many federal grant submissions, including the National Science Foundation (NSF), National Institutes of Health (NIH), National Endowment for the Humanities (NEH), the Institute of Museum and Library Services (IMLS), and the Department of Energy (DOE).
 The Library can guide you during the grant submission process with describing your data and establishing plans for managing the data.
 We will help you define your audience, access and sharing plans, data formats, intellectual property, data storage, and preservation.
+The Library also offers access to the DMPTool, a free online application that walks researchers through the creation of a data management plan step-by-step.
 Upon receipt of the grant, the Library can help manage the data per your data management plan.

 Research Data Management Services